chinapedia/wikipedia.abstract.en/Page/Reptile.md

 Circulation

-wiki_varano.jpgs]]
+s]]

 All squamates and turtles have a three-chambered heart consisting of two atria, one variably partitioned ventricle, and two aortas that lead to the systemic circulation.
 The degree of mixing of oxygenated and deoxygenated blood in the three-chambered heart varies depending on the species and physiological state.
 Under different conditions, deoxygenated blood can be shunted back to the body or oxygenated blood can be shunted back to the lungs.
-This variation in blood flow has been hypothesized to allow more effective thermoregulation and longer diving times for aquatic species, but has not been shown to be a fitness advantage.[92]
-Bisected_Iguana_Heart_Image.png heart bisected through the ventricle, bisecting the left and right atrium.]]
+This variation in blood flow has been hypothesized to allow more effective thermoregulation and longer diving times for aquatic species, but has not been shown to be a fitness advantage.[92] heart bisected through the ventricle, bisecting the left and right atrium.]]
 For example, Iguana hearts, like the majority of the squamates hearts, are composed of three chambers with two aorta and one ventricle, cardiac involuntary muscles.[93]
 The main structures of the heart are the sinus venosus, the pacemaker, the left atrium, the right atruim, the atrioventricular valve, the cavum venosum, cavum arteriosum, the cavum pulmonale, the muscular ridge, the ventricular ridge, pulmonary veins, and paired aortic arches.[94]

 Some squamate species (e.g., pythons and monitor lizards) have three-chambered hearts that become functionally four-chambered hearts during contraction.
 This is made possible by a muscular ridge that subdivides the ventricle during ventricular diastole and completely divides it during ventricular systole.
 Because of this ridge, some of these squamates are capable of producing ventricular pressure differentials that are equivalent to those seen in mammalian and avian hearts.[95]